SumairAmrala/ESP32-WiFi-Controlled-2WD-Rover/README.md

 A wireless two-wheel drive rover controlled over WiFi via a web browser interface.
 Built on a 2WD chassis with an Arduino Uno handling motor control and system logic, and an ESP32-S3 acting as a WiFi access point and HTTP server.
 Communication between the two microcontrollers uses UART serial.
 System state and battery information are displayed on an onboard OLED screen.

-First real robotics system — untethered, wireless, and fully modular.
+First real robotics system: untethered, wireless, and fully modular.

 ## Features
 - WiFi HTTP server on ESP32-S3 for wireless browser-based control